header

 Engaging Students

 Assignments and Research.
-Class assignments and encouraging my students to become involved in research are another set of techniques that I use to help my students become active learners and critical thinkers.
+Class assignments and getting my students involved in research are other techniques that I use to engage my students and encourage them to become active learners and critical thinkers.
 I assign projects that encourage students to apply theories to other contexts.
 For example, students write about an experience they have had with a theory/concept (e.g., cognitive dissonance).
 They break a social norm and discuss how their experience mapped onto (or failed to) the theories/studies on norms.
 Students analyze novels and/or the media (e.g., t.v., movies, advertisements) based on theories/concepts.
-Students debate issues based on psychological research (e.g., eyewitness memory, tracking in schools, raising interracial children).
-As research assistants (and honors students), my students experience the entire research process as they help create stimuli, are experimenters and confederates, help enter and analyze data, and present the research projects they are working on to each other.
-I enjoy working with students on individual projects, I encourage my students, my research assistants, and my honors students to come to me with research ideas.
-I also encourage my students to follow through with their research projects to conference presentations and publications (depending on their data), for instance, one of my students (Dina Eliezer, now in a social psychology program at UCSB) gave a talk at the American Psychology-Law Conference in March of 2006 and another student (Katie Bountress) will be presenting a poster at the Society for Personality and Social Psychology Conference in January of 2007.
+They also conduct mini-research projects to test hypotheses, and debate issues based on psychological research (e.g., eyewitness memory, raising children).
+In some classes, my students keep a term-long journal where they analyze real life examples in relation to the psychological concepts we discuss.

 Flexibility

 Teaching, to me, is like getting a "revise and resubmit" from the editors of the classroom-my students.
 After each lecture, after each topic, and after each semester, I reflect on my lesson plans, revise them, and resubmit them back to my students to ensure that the strategies I use in the classroom are useful.
 I actively encourage verbal and written feedback, and I try to ascertain, through questions and the bright (or blank) faces, how to adjust to meet my students' needs.
 For example, some students learn statistics quickly (and get easily bored), while others in the same class are having mild anxiety attacks at the thought of standard deviations, t-tests and ANOVAs.
-If I get silence when I ask how a boxplot and a histogram are different, then I stop, have my students plot both graphs, and we walk through the differences together.
+If I get silence when I ask how a boxplot and a histogram are different, then I stop, have my students' plot both graphs, and we walk through the differences together.
 I welcome questions, different points of view, and ask my students to listen with respect-even if they do not personally agree with someone's perspective.
-Students have commented that my classroom " is a very comfortable environment" and that they "appreciate the inclusivity of the course when discussing".
+Students have commented that my classroom " is a very comfortable environment" and that they "appreciate the inclusivity of the course".
 Being flexible allows me to adjust to meet students learning needs, and it allows students to feel comfortable to discuss and ask questions.
-Students respond positively to this flexibility and have commented: "I admire your effort, flexibility, and kindness in teaching this course", and "You are a great communicator and you put the class on a more personal basis.
+My students respond positively to this flexibility comment: "I admire your effort, flexibility, and kindness in teaching this course", "You are a great communicator and you put the class on a more personal basis.
 This makes you very approachable and also keeps people awake."

 Conclusion

 In sum, when I enter a classroom, my purpose is to give my students tools they need to become active learners and critical thinkers.
 I constantly adjust, revise, work with my students, and utilize different techniques to engage them in the learning process.
 I tell stories, I let my enthusiasm for psychology (even statistics!) come out, and I constantly ask questions.
 At the end of each semester, I leave my students with a few facts from class that I would like for them to take with them in the real world and keep in, what I call, their life backpack, such as considering a person's situation before making dispositional attributions (the fundamental attribution error) or to remind them that correlation does not equal causation.
 And, I remind myself that while I might not see immediate improvement or understanding during the hour or semester that I am with my students, that I have, hopefully, provided them with a few more tools they can take with them to become active learners and better critical thinkers.
+And the techniques I use are resulting in positive outcomes.
+My undergraduates have been co-authors on numerous manuscripts, are presenting their work at national and regional conferences, are winning awards for their work (e.g., the Berkowitz Award for Best Undergraduate Presentation at the New England Psychology Association two years in a row), and are attending top-notch graduate programs (i.e., Tufts University, Boston College).
+In addition, I received the 2012 Romeo L. Moruzzi Young Faculty Award for Innovations in Undergraduate Education.
+This is a university-wide award given to the most innovative teacher among the untenured faculty.
+I was awarded it for my innovations in revitalizing our undergraduate psychology program through empirical research.

 Courses I've Taught or Would Love to Teach: